vseloved/cl-nlp/docs/user-guide/getting-started.md

 ## Installation

-Currently cl-nlp is not available from the quicklisp repository.
-You need to clone it your quicklisp local projects directory.
-You will also need to clone rutils and should-test to local projects.
+Currently CL-NLP is not available from the quicklisp repository.
+You need to clone it to your quicklisp local projects directory.
+You are also advised to clone RUTILS and SHOULD-TEST to local projects.

 ```
-cd path/to/quicklisp/local-projects
+cd path/to/quicklisp/local-projects (usually, ~/quicklisp/local-projects/)

 git clone git@github.com:vseloved/cl-nlp.git

 git clone git@github.com:vseloved/rutils.git

 git clone git@github.com:vseloved/should-test.git
 ```

 ## Test System

-The tests are guarded by a ```#+dev``` feature.
-As such you need to push this symbol to ```*features*``` in order to run the tests.
-The tests can be run with a single command using the asdf test system, as is shown in the next section.
+The tests are guarded by the ```#+dev``` feature.
+As such you need to push this symbol to ```*features*``` in order to run the tests **before** loading CL-NLP.
+The tests can be run with a single command using ASDF:TEST-SYSTEM as is shown in the next section.

 If you do not wish to run tests, you can skip this step.
 We hope a developer who wants to contribute does not do this!

 ### Travis CI

-cl-nlp is also enabled by [Travis CI](https://travis-ci.org/vseloved/cl-nlp) which runs the test suite using SBCL.
+CL-NLP is automatically tested with [Travis CI](https://travis-ci.org/vseloved/cl-nlp) which runs the test suite using SBCL.

 ## Using Quicklisp with Test System

-Now you can load cl-nlp and run the tests.
+Now you can load CL-NLP and run the tests.

 ```
 * (pushnew :dev *features*) ;;; use only if you want to run tests